Hi friends. Welcome to this week’s edition of Soul Food.

 - Give yourself time to process the season of change you are in.

 Once again, find a safe friend or alongsider who you can talk with.
 Openly sharing your thoughts and feelings is incredibly helpful and healthy.

 That’s all for today.
 See you next week.

-You can watch the video of this episode on the Soul Food YouTube channel.
+You can watch a video of this episode on the Soul Food YouTube Channel.